EidrianGM/BreastCancerTranslatome_Notebook/Background/Machine Learning and IA Models Notes.md

 		- Variable | Predictor =  (~clinical, ~technical, ~cell populations, ...)
 		- Slope = measures the change of results according to variable
 - Assumption:
+### Assumptions:
+In order to interpret the results of the regression analysis meaningfully, certain conditions must be met.
-	- Linear relationship between the response and the outcome
+- **Linearity:** There must be a linear relationship between the dependent and independent variables.
+- **Homoscedasticity:** The residuals must have a constant variance.
+- **Normality:** Normally distributed error
+- **No multicollinearity:** No high correlation between the independent variables
+- **No auto-correlation:** The error component should have no auto correlation
 	- In our context, figure out which variables explain the amount of mRNA being translated (~clinical, ~technical, ~cell populations, ...)
-- Results indexes / coefficients:
+#### Results indexes / coefficients:
 - Intercept
 - The base line for our target prediction
 - Variable (the slope)
 		- In our case if the variable slope is positive or negative, indicates positive or negative correlation or regulation
 - Residuals
 		- Show the differences between the real values and the predicted values.
 The idea here is that the sum of the residuals is approximately zero or as low as possible.
 In real life, most cases will not follow a perfectly straight line, so residuals are expected.
 - Model Fit Testing
 	- R² (coefficient of determination)